 Precise knowledge on the actual present status of DP in Mongolia is rather poor.
-In the past there have been some good efforts to compile all available published information from observations/records of DP in Mongolia and China during the breeding, migration and wintering period (Shi et al. 2008 and Gombobaatar et al. 2011).
+In the past there have been some good efforts to compile all available published information from observations/records of DP in Mongolia and China during the breeding, migration and wintering period (Shi et al. 2008 and Gombobaatar & Monks 2011).
 There are also some good summaries of available information and compilation of records from projects in some years (Barter et al. 2005, Batbayar 2005, Batbayar et al. 2007).
-The most updated information for this population was provided in the frame of this project (Mundkur et al. 2017 and Batbayar et al. 2017).
+The most updated information for this population was provided in the frame of this project (Mundkur et al. 2017 and Batbayar et al. 2007).
 In summary, the DP is protected by national legislation in Mongolia from killing, nest destruction and disturbance, while in China protection covers only killing.
 There are no recent conservation measures applied anywhere.
 There is an unofficial DP working group in Mongolia but not in China.
 There is some effort by NGOs in Mongolia to work targeted on DP but no real monitoring programs in the country or in the PAs specifically targeted to this species, which is monitored within general waterbird monitoring schemes.
-Almost 100% of the population in Mongolia are met within IBAs or/and Ramsar Sites or/and EAAFP Flyway Network Sites or/and PAs under the national law, whilst the respective percentage is ca.50% of the population in China (source: Answers to the questionnaire for the Review of the Status of the Dalmatian Pelican Pelecanus crispus in the East Asian Flyway)
+Almost 100% of the population in Mongolia are met within IBAs or/and Ramsar Sites or/and EAAFP Flyway Network Sites or/and PAs under the national law, whilst the respective percentage is ca. 50% of the population in China (source: Batbayar, N., C. Lei, T. Mundkur and D. Watkins, 2017.
+Answers to Questionnaire on the Status of Dalmatian pelican in Mongolia and China.
+Unpublished draft report to AEWA Secretariat and EAAFP Secretariat.
+Answers to the questionnaire for the Review of the Status of the Dalmatian Pelican Pelecanus crispus in the East Asian Flyway).

-If no further measures are taken to understand and try to counter the reasons that have led this particular population to shrink, it is in dire risk of extinction and it sounds almost certain that if restoration measures are not undertaken rapidly it will become extinct in less than 25 years.
+If no further measures are taken to understand and try to counter the reasons that have led this particular population to shrink, it is in dire risk of extinction in the next few decades.